Runtheons/runtheons-validate/README.md

 # Use

-You must define a object schema that define the input you want recived, for each element of the object you must define the type:
+It is necessary to define an object schema that defines the input you want to receive, for each element of the object it is necessary to define its type:

-The input type are:
+The types of inputs are:
 - int
 - float
 - double